 Before you jump into the steps to update the project plan, let’s look at the definitions below.

-According to Project Management Institute, the project plan is a collection of documents outlining the project's action and control phases.
+According to the Project Management Institute, the project plan is a collection of documents outlining the project's action and control phases.
 Besides considering scale, cost, and part of the strategy, the method takes risk management, resource management, and communications in the app.

 Project Managers (PM) use project planning tools to ensure their plans are comprehensive and reliable.
 A project plan which is also called a project management plan, answers the who-what-where-why-how-when of the ongoing project.
 The project plan aims to guide the action and control of the process of a project.
 PMs commonly use a Gantt Chart to display tasks or even in project management.